bitovi/bitops/docs/configuration-base.md

 ```

 * `$tool` - identifies the deployment tool
-* `cli` - object that contains cli arguments
+* `cli` - object that contains CLI arguments
-* `options` - object that offers additional control over how a tool executes
+`options` - an object that offers additional control over how a tool executes

 ## Arbitrary Environment Variables
-During the docker run command, you can specify a ENV var and it will be accessible during all processing stages of BitOps.
+During the docker run command, you can specify an ENV var and it will be accessible during all processing stages of BitOps.

 ## Common Configuration
 There are some global configuration options that are shared among all tools and cloud providers during a BitOps run.
 These are set via environment variables